-Consolidated net loss after tax.
-The RLT Group posted a net loss after tax of P31 Million for the three (3) months ended 31 March 2023.
+1. Consolidated net loss after tax.
+The RLT Group posted a net loss of ₱49 Million for the three (3) months ended 31 March 2024.

-The increase in the RLT Group's net loss is largely attributable to the increase in finance costs and tax expense payments in the first three months of 2023 compared to the same period last year.
+The increase in the RLT Group's net loss was due to higher general and administrative expenses and lower total revenue in the first three (3) months of 2024 compared to the same period last year.

-- a.
-Income - Sales of real estate.
-Sales of Real Estate at ₱54 Million decreased by ₱1 Million or by 2% for the three (3) months of 2023 compared to the sales of real estate for the same period last year.
+1) Sales of Real Estate.
+Sales of Real Estate at ₱30 Million decreased by ₱24 Million or by 44% for the first three (3) months of 2024 compared to the sales of real estate for the same period last year.

-Sales of real estate pertains to units sold by the Parent Company at Skyline and SkyVillas Towers located in Quezon City, and at the Icon Plaza located in Bonifacio Global City (BGC).
+Sales of Real Estate pertains to units sold by the Parent Company at Skyline and SkyVillas Towers located in Quezon City, and at the Icon Plaza located in Bonifacio Global City (BGC).

 - Rent.
-Rental income increased by ₱2 Million or by 14% due to the origination of new lease contracts. - 3) Management fee.
-This account increased by ₱1 Million due to the generation of an additional client. - 4) Interest income.
-Interest income increased by 225% due to higher interest income collected from buyers arising from late payments.
+Rental Income increased by ₱3 Million or 19% due to the origination of new lease contracts. - 3) Management Fee.
+This account increased by ₱1 Million or by 10% due to the generation of an additional client. - 4) Interest Income.
+Interest Income decreased by 57% due to lower interest Income collected from buyers arising from late payments. - Commission.
+Commission increased by ₱2 Million due to higher insurance business generated for the first three (3) months of 2024. - 6) Other income.
+This account increased by ₱1 Million due to insurance claims and rental income generated by the parent company's property management subsidiary.